 Fall Symposium 2021

-The Teaching Transformation and Development Academy (TTaDA) and the Office of Academic Affairs is pleased to announce the UND Fall Innovative Learning Symposium, Inclusion Across Campus: Strategies for Building Belonging featuring Karen Simms of Meridian K Consulting & Coaching from Champaign-Urbana, Illinois.
-This hybrid symposium will feature a University-wide keynote, staff, faculty and administrator workshops, and an evening student listening session.
-This symposium is open to all faculty, staff, administration and students who want to operationalize best inclusive strategies.
+The Teaching Transformation and Development Academy (TTaDA) and the Office of Academic Affairs was proud to host the UND Fall Innovative Learning Symposium, Inclusion Across Campus: Strategies for Building Belonging featuring Karen Simms of Meridian K Consulting & Coaching from Champaign-Urbana, Illinois.
+This hybrid symposium featured a university-wide keynote, staff and faculty workshops, a leadership luncheon, a book read kickoff, and a student listening session.
+This symposium was open to all UND faculty, staff, administration, and students as well as all North Dakota University System colleges and universities and the tribal colleges of North Dakota.
+The event was attended by hundreds of participants across all of these institutions and well received.

-Karen Crawford Simms is an experienced consultant, trainer, facilitator, and coach.
-She has a master’s degree in Marriage and Family Therapy; and has spent over 30 years advocating for individuals, families and communities who have been marginalized because of race, gender, sexual orientation/identity, health, or their socioeconomic status.
-Karen has expertise in trauma-informed care, culturally responsive practices, community engagement, outcome-based planning, collaborative processes and implementing evidence-based practices.
-She is also the owner/founder of Meridian K Consulting & Counseling Services which provides targeted training and technical assistance to schools, university, community organizations, law enforcement, local governments, civic organizations, not-for-profits, and employers.
+Karen Simms is an experienced consultant, trainer, facilitator, and coach.
+She has a master’s degree in Marriage and Family Therapy and has spent over 30 years advocating for individuals, families, and communities who have been marginalized because of race, gender, sexual orientation/identity, health, or socioeconomic status.
+Specializing in trauma-informed care, culturally responsive practices, community engagement, outcome-based planning, collaborative processes, and evidence-based practices, she is the owner/founder of Meridian K Consulting & Coaching and provides targeted training and technical assistance to schools, community organizations, law enforcement, government entities, not-for-profits, and employers.

-Join us in person or from a distance September 29, 2021 as we widen the lens of diversity and inclusive practices in support of Goal 5 to foster a welcoming, safe, and inclusive campus climate at UND.
-This symposium is open to all NDUS employees.
+The following program outlines the sessions offered in September 2021 as we widened the lens of diversity and inclusive practices in support of Goal 5 to foster a welcoming, safe, and inclusive campus climate at UND and beyond.
+Except for the leadership luncheon which was not recorded, recordings for all sessions are below.

 Tuesday, September 28